abhijeet007rocks8/Dev-Scripts/Python/Image_Object_Detector/readme.md

-## LinkedIn Connectin Scraper
+## Image Object Detector Script

-A python script that scraps linkedin connections and saves it into a CSV file.
+A python script that highlights a template that exists inside a provided image by utilizing computer vision.

 ## Tech Stack

 * Python
+	* numpy
-	* Pandas
+	* imutils
-	* Selenium
+	* opencv

 ## Run Local